Tax category checker

 If your package mainly contains PILON, holiday pay, and wages

-Your question is often closer to final pay and taxable earnings than to a pure “tax-free settlement” question.
+Your question is often closer to final pay and taxable earnings than to a simple compensation-threshold question.

 If your package mainly contains statutory redundancy and extra compensation